-See Find Us – When and where? for when and where we meet (currently suspended during the coronavirus crisis).
-It is open to everyone from complete beginners to ordained monks and there is no charge for classes (recommended donation for those that can afford it is £5).
-It lasts for 2 hours including tea and we do two seated meditations with a walking meditation in between (so you can stretch your legs), which amounts to around an hour and a half, but there’s time for tea and discussion afterwards if you wish.
-All meditations are guided so it is suitable for beginners.
+See Find Us – When and where? for when and where we meet (which is changing in April 2022).
+It is open to everyone from complete beginners to ordained monks.
+There is no charge for classes, but donations are welcome to help pay for hiring the hall where we meet.
+We do two seated meditations with a walking meditation in between (so you can stretch your legs), which amounts to around an hour and a half, but there’s time for tea and discussion afterwards if you wish.
+All meditations are guided, so it is suitable for beginners.

 Meditation and Mindfulness